 What’s not included: Any individual item priced more than $100 will not be tax-exempt and accessories such as jewelry, handbags, umbrellas and wallets will not be tax-exempt.
 Backpacks are, but luggage, briefcases and gym bags are not.

 By the way, even if your little ones aren’t ready for school, you can still save money: diapers are included.
 Yes, diapers are tax-free, as are baby clothes.

 I usually use tax-free weekend to get basics for the whole family: socks, underwear, running shoes, pajamas, work-out clothes, bras—all of the things you don’t think about replenishing throughout the year or put off.
 I’ve never been good at shopping for myself, but since COVID, I really haven’t updated much.
 Paired with end of summer sales, you can really save and let’s face it: we wear summer clothes year-round in SA, so there’s no harm in snagging something cute for mom, too.

 Another thing to consider: you can stock up on supplies for your home office as well.
 Pens, paper, whatever you need as a #bossmom.
 I own a small business, so I always think about what I need and save a bit on binders, folders and more.

-Of course, retailers know the holiday and usually use it to lure us to the stores, but these aren’t normal times.
-Don’t be surprised to see oodles of sales and specials during the weekend–and ads encouraging you to shop online and do curbside pickup.
+Of course, retailers know the holiday and usually use it to run a few specials.
+Don’t be surprised to see oodles of sales and deals during the weekend–and ads encouraging you to shop online and do curbside pickup because that is now routine for pretty much everyone.
 If you’re a comparison shopper, it’s your time to shine: check out the ads and see where you can find the best deals.
 Oh, and if you’re a thrifter or second-hand store shopper, tax-free applies to those stores, too.
 That’s right—you can score an even better deal than usual, so hit up your favorite spots.